Daniele Gatti: Biography

 Gatti was Music Director of the Orchestre National de France from 2008 to 2016.
 He was chief conductor of the Zurich Opera from 2009 to 2012.
 In October 2014, the Royal Concertgebouw Orchestra (KCO) appointed Gatti as its seventh chief conductor, effective September 2016.
 His KCO guest-conducting debut had been in April 2004.
 On 2 August 2018, the KCO terminated his appointment with immediate effect, citing accusations of "inappropriate behavior", and that "a number of female colleagues of the Royal Concertgebouw Orchestra reported experiences with Gatti, which are inappropriate considering his position as chief conductor."
 This followed after a report in The Washington Post was published citing two women who accused Gatti of sexual misconduct.
-In 2019 the orchestra posted a statement on its website stating that "matters between the two parties have been resolved following extensive discussions", while Gatti issued an apology, saying, "Today and moving forward, I plan to focus much more on my behaviors and actions with all women."
+In 2019, the orchestra posted a statement on its website stating that "matters between the two parties have been resolved following extensive discussions", while Gatti issued an apology, saying, "Today and moving forward, I plan to focus much more on my behaviours and actions with all women."

 In May 2016, Gatti was appointed Artistic Advisor of the Mahler Chamber Orchestra.
 He has been teaching at the Accademia Musicale Chigiana since 2016.
 Gatti first guest-conducted with the Teatro dell'Opera di Roma during the 2016-2017 season.
 He returned for subsequent guest engagements in each of the following two seasons.
 In December 2018, the company announced the appointment of Gatti as its new music director, with immediate effect.
 He became music director of Orchestra Mozart in May 2019.

 Gatti had first guest-conducted the Staatskapelle Dresden in 2000.
 In June 2022, the orchestra announced its election of Gatti as its next chief conductor, effective in 2024.